CPS parents deliver legal letter over May Day agreement as Chicago Board of Education meets

 Teachers and students will be allowed to participate in May Day pro-workers rallies.

-Chicago Public Schools reiterated that May 1 will be a full day of instruction.
-CPS said participation in any civic events is voluntary, and parental permission is required.
+The school district has reiterated that May 1 will be a full day of instruction.

-For teachers and students not participating in the May Day rally at Union Park, CTU and Mayor Brandon Johnson are calling for civic engagement activities in school.
+For teachers and students not participating in May Day rallies, CTU and Mayor Brandon Johnson are calling for civic engagement activities in school.

 Copyright © 2026 WLS-TV.
 All Rights Reserved.